 Some providers offer customers their own management tool.
 This is fine if it helps with multi domain accounts.
 However, do some research.
 If other customers claim it falls short in this area, look for a provider that gives you the right tools.
 Plesk and cPanel are widely available and easy to use.

-What to Pay Attention to When Choosing a Multi Domain Host
+What to Pay Attention to When Choosing a Multiple Domain Host

 When looking for any type of hosting provider, uptime and reputation are going to be the top two things to watch.